J-1 Visa Guide for Exchange Visitors

 • Interview with US Consulate or Embassy

-• Request I-94 Card and endorsed DS-2019 form
+• Obtain and review your Form I-94 admission record and keep your endorsed DS-2019 form

-Find a J1 Sponsor
+Find a J-1 Sponsor

-In order to be granted a J1 visa, you must have a sponsor.
 A sponsor provides you with an opportunity to enter the United States.
 You will need to provide your sponsor with documentation of your qualifications.
-These documents will be discussed in the following section (Section 7: What documents are required to get a J1 Visa?).
-For a complete list of sponsors, click here.

-Apply for the Form DS-2019, the “Certificate of Eligibility for Exchange Visitor (J-1) Status”
+Apply for the Form DS-2019, the “Certificate of Eligibility for Exchange Visitor (J-1) Status

-The DS-2019 requires your biographic, exchange program, and financial information.
-This form is issued through the Student and Exchange Visitor Program (SEVIS).
 It enables the US Citizenship and Immigration Services (USCIS), US Immigrations and Customs Enforcement (ICE), and US Customs and Border Protection (CBP) to monitor your immigration status.
-This document is used to prove you have a sponsor and enables you to schedule a visa appointment with the consulate.

 Complete Form DS-160

 Form DS-160 is the Nonimmigrant Visa Application.
-This document is required for anyone seeking a nonimmigrant classification, such as the J1 Visa.
+This document is required for anyone seeking a nonimmigrant classification, such as the J-1 Visa.

 Pay fees